Social media can help real estate agents find a wide audience, in the right area and at the right time.

 Savvy real estate agents use social media to walk everyone through the process, creating stronger bonds than the constant sales pitch approach.
 Instead of just posting endless promotional content (a one-way broadcast), you open up two-way conversations.
 The audience becomes a key creator of the shared experience.

 This takes on many forms.
-It might be searching Twitter hashtags and offering advice to those in your local area.
+It might be searching Twitter hashtags and offering real estate advice to those in your local area.
 Tomorrow it might be hosting a Q&A session on Facebook Live.
 Next week it might be something as simple as asking a question in your newest listing photo caption on Instagram.
 Whenever you can, invite your audience to participate in the conversation.

-2. Choose your social media platforms wisely
+Social media for real estate tip #3: Choose your social media platforms wisely

 Social media is fast-paced, chaotic, and changing constantly.
 It's easy to get overwhelmed by the sheer number of platforms.

-Realtors new to social media might feel the pressure to "be everywhere."
+Real state agents new to social media might feel the pressure to "be everywhere."
 Pressed for time already, they drive themselves crazy trying to maintain a presence on a dozen different accounts.

 This approach actually leaves them worse off than before.
 Because they've spread themselves so thin, it's impossible to get the traction needed to build an audience on any platform.